The Money Tree

 - Step 2: All the applications will then be looked at by a short listing panel made up of members of the Worthing Youth Council and Worthing Borough Council.

-- Step 3: If your application makes it through the short listing stage (11th March 2014) you will then be invited to attend an event on the 17th April 2014 where young people from the borough will vote on your project idea.
+- Step 3: If your application makes it through the short listing stage (week commencing 18th May 2015) you will then be invited to attend an event on the 2nd July 2015 where young people from the borough will vote on your project idea.

 - Step 4: Get the funding and get on with your project!